How to comment on a planning application

-2. You may also submit your comments by post to the case officer at Planning and Regeneration, Brent Civic Centre, Engineer's Way, Wembley, HA9 0FJ or by sending an email to the address specified on the letter sent to you.
+You may also submit your comments by post to the case officer at Planning, Brent Council, Brent Civic Centre, Engineer's Way, Wembley, HA9 0FJ or by sending an email to the address specified on the letter sent to you.
 Please quote the planning application reference number so that we can match it to the correct application together with your address.

 If we receive a petition or a standard letter from multiple contacts, we will record the comments as 'PETITION received', either against the contact details of the Head Petitioner / Original Author of standard template letter or against the first name and address that is listed on the petition or that we receive the standard template letter from.